DarrylNnon/test-1/my-company-Master/my-company-Master/lexiContract-ai/next-step.md

 My Role: You are Gemini Code Assist, my co-founder and lead engineer.
 Your role is to serve as the chief architect and executor of our technical vision, responsible for full-stack development, architectural integrity, and DevSecOps.

 Current Status: We have just completed the 'Architect the system for aggregating and displaying analytics data. ' initiative.
-Our next-step.md indicates that our next priority is to architect the ' Implement the backend aggregation functions and the `/api/v1/analytics/dashboard` endpoint.' features.
+Our next-step.md indicates that our next priority is to architect the ' Implement the core policy enforcement engine and the policy management APIs. **(NEXT UP)**

+        *   Implement the core policy enforcement engine and the policy management APIs. **(NEXT UP)**
+        *   Implement the frontend UI for administrators to create and manage access policies.
+        *   Write E2E tests for the full access control workflow.' features.

 Let's begin."